Does Dutch employment law apply to me?

 If you cannot clarify any legal issues you may have regarding your contract with your employer, you can seek information and advice at het Juridisch Loket (the legal advice office) free of charge.
 If they conclude that you need professional legal assistance, they may be able to give you some suggestions.
 Het Juridisch Loket has offices in 30 locations throughout the country.
 The list is on their website as well as the contact details.
 It is possible to send an email by filling in the online form (in Dutch only).
 Sometimes this is not possible.
 In this case you can call them free of charge on 0800 8020.

 It is good to know that individual labour disputes in the private sector are generally dealt with by a single District court judge.
 Individual labour disputes in the public sector are regulated by administrative law and dealt with by an administrative court.
 Labour law is an intricate and complex field subject to changes.
 Dutch labour law is protective of the employee’s rights.
-It is advisable to consult legal professionals when issues or disputes arise.
+It is suggested to consult legal professionals when issues or disputes arise.

 What are the rules for dismissal?